cgbea/Weather-Dashboard/README.md

 ## Description

-This project's goal was to build on existing starter code to create a weather dashboard displaying a current and 5-day forecast for the users searched city.
+This project's goal was to build on existing starter code to create a weather dashboard displaying a current and 5-day forecast for the user's searched city.
 The user's search history is also saved as clickable buttons so that they can easily return to previously searched city forecasts.

 ![Screenshot of deployed webpage on 2024-01-29](Screenshot-dashboard.png)